 In my own thoughts, GCredit isn’t really good for regular purchases.
 It’s more like an emergency fund for your groceries.
 I don’t really suggest using it regularly because it would make your expenses a bit higher.
 It’s still better to use debit cards or credit cards for cashless transactions.

 Of course, we don’t really expect a lending company to give you 0% interest for purchases to be paid within the due date.
 However, GCredit should somehow mimic this kind of advantage you get on regular credit cards.

 So I hope this article helps.
 If you have other questions or comments feel free to ask.
-Although I can’t really answer account related issue.
+Although I can’t really answer an account-related issue.
 You can directly email GCash or Fuse Lending: